 Paths over uaπ

-The introduction and elimination forms for Glue can be
+The introduction and elimination forms for Glue

-specialised to the case of ua, leading
+the case of ua

-to the definitions of ua-glue
+, leading to the definitions

-terms of interval variables and extensions, rather than using
+below.
+Their types are written in terms of interval variables and extension types, rather than using Path

-s, because these typings make
+s, because these typings make the

-the structure of Glue more explicit.
+structure of Glue

-x : ua e i
+if we have some x : ua e i

 ), then we have an element of B